sonirakshit/Home-Equity-Loan-Default/README.md

 # Home-Equity-Loan-Default
+The data set HMEQ reports characteristics and delinquency information for 5,960 home equity loans.
+A home equity loan is a loan where the obligor uses the equity of his or her home as the underlying collateral.
 1. Worked on a credit risk problem.
 Developed a classification model to identify potential Loan Defaulters in advance and to increase the loan processing time.
 2. Used Matplotlib and Seaborn for conducting analysis and to understand the trend and correlation between the variables.
 3. Dealt with missing values using interpolate and converted categorical variables using label encoder.